Export the bundled R demo suite

 R suite

-The bundled demo at inst/demos/demo-r-app-suite/ looks like this:
+The bundled demo at inst/demos/demo-r-app-suite/, read live:

 demo-r-app-suite/